StudioZeroZero/Twice-Monitor/README.md

 ## 🛠️ Setting up the ILI9341 Display

-1. We will need to wire the ILI9341 to the RPI, following the diagram accordingly.
+1. Wire the ILI9341 to the RPI, following the diagram accordingly.
 (You can use jumper cables if you are not comfortable with soldering!)

 <img width="720" height="638" alt="Screenshot 2026-01-26 162405" src="https://github.com/user-attachments/assets/a74b4a7b-fe69-4050-8367-3b4c87dd39b2" />